whatsplay/whatsapp-play/README.md

 ***messageblast*** is a message bomb script.
 It sends messages to your WhatsApp contact continously.
 The number of messages is decided by you.
 You can blast infinite number of messages to your WhatsApp contact.

+***savechat*** is a script to save the chat of the person.
+It sends the .txt file of the chat to our mail.

 ---

 ## Installation